Camping, Hiking and Traveling in Montana

 The trail beyond the intersection continues on the old road bed for another ¾ mile or so until it becomes a newly constructed single track trail.
 The trail climbs steadily through both forest and meadow in a series of long switchbacks.
 Some of the meadows near the ridge are spectacular fields of wildflowers.
 The trail reaches the Chestnut Mountain ridge line at about 4.6 miles, having climbed 2,200 feet from the parking area.
 From here the trail continues on and eventually connects to trails from Goose Creek and from Bear Canyon.
 However, most people choose to turn around and return after reaching the ridge and enjoying the views.

 The Chestnut Mountain Trail is a great new hike that offers easy access to hiking, biking and climbing opportunities.
 The trail is in great shape and takes you to some fantastic views.
-As with many trails in the mountains, this one climbs steadily and unrelentingly from the trailhead.
-As a passing biker commented on his way back down to the trailhead “I sure didn’t expect it to be this steep.”
-However, it is all on excellent trail and most hikers should find this to be a great trail to explore.
+As with many trails in the mountains, this oneclimbs steadily and unrelentingly from the trailhead.
+As a passing biker commented on his way back down to the trailhead ?I sure didn?t expect it to be this steep.?
+However, in all it is an excellent trail and most hikers should find this to be a great trail to explore.